-- The Occupational Therapy Program follows the American Psychological Association (APA) style for citing sources both intext and as references.
-Other aspects of APA style (cover page, running head, etc.) will not be required unless otherwise noted by the instructor. - 2.
+- The Occupational Therapy Program follows the American Psychological Association (APA) style 7th edition for citing sources both intext and as references. - 2.
 During student's first semester, students will complete the University of Indiana tutorial on plagiarism and submit the certificate of completion to the instructor of OT 520: Introduction to Occupational Therapy. - 3.
 If material is directly quoted from a published source, it must be cited appropriately (using APA format for citing sources).
 Sources must be published (books, journal articles, on-line sources, etc.).
-Please note that class lecture notes are not acceptable sources. - 4.
+Please note that class lecture notes are not acceptable sources and the primary citation should be utilized. - 4.
 Paraphrasing the source material will be cited differently if it is a close paraphrase or a distant paraphrase.
 The tutorial gives examples of these types of paraphrases and how citations should be handled. - 5.
 Other expectations for citing sources will be determined by each instructor for each assignment in the course.
 For example, some instructors may expect a reflection paper to include use of source material and other instructors may not require sources in reflection papers.
-It is the student's responsibility to ensure he/she understands the requirements for written work for each assignment in each class. - 6.
-More information can be found on the Purdue University Purdue Online Writing Lab (OWL) Website https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_style_introduction.html Hard copy APA resource manuals are available for student use and are located in the student lounge.
+It is the student's responsibility to ensure he/she understands the requirements for written work for each assignment in each class. - More information can be found on the Purdue University Purdue Online Writing Lab (OWL) Website: